[ RadSafe ] " Port gets dirty-bomb detectors "

 A dirty bomb is a device that combines radioactive material with

-Low-level radiation detector portals and a car-mounted X-ray system that
+Low-level radiation detector portals and a car-mounted X-ray system that can

-port and will help fight the war on terrorism, officials said.
+will help fight the war on terrorism, officials said.

 Federal Public Safety Minister Stockwell Day and Public Works Michael

-Fortier unveiled the two new devices yesterday at the offices of the
+Fortier unveiled the two new devices yesterday at the offices of the Canada

-Each radiation detection portal consists of two panels, four metres high
+Each radiation detection portal consists of two panels, four metres high and

-sourced radiation is associated with nuclear devices.
+is associated with nuclear devices.

-The radiation detector will not only sniff out bombs, but will identify
+The radiation detector will not only sniff out bombs, but will identify the

-X-ray machine is a second check for any container that emits traces of
+machine is a second check for any container that emits traces of

 artificially sourced radiation.